-2014 Plan 2022 Plan the 2014 Plan, plus (c) an annual increase in shares equal to the lower of (i) 2,000,000 shares, (ii) (a) 9,400,000 shares, plus (b) such number of shares of common stock underlying awards granted under the 2014 Plan or our 2007 Stock Incentive Plan that expire, terminate or are otherwise forfeited on or after the Effective Date will become available for issuance under the 2022 Plan, plus (c) such number of shares of common stock that are unissued under the 2014 Plan and not subject to an outstanding award granted under the 2014 Plan as of the end of the day on the date before the Effective Date; provided, that the maximum aggregate number of shares that may be subject to awards granted under the 2022 Plan resulting from clause (a) and (b) is 6,903,270 shares).
-March 26, 2024 April 11, 2032 Contained various provisions to enable Awards to qualify as Code Section 162(m) performance-based compensation and avoid being counted towards \$1 million per year deductible compensation limit for certain executive officers Does not contain Code Section 162(m) related provisions in light of 2017 change in federal income tax laws which effectively removed the ability to have Code Section 162(m) performance-based compensation awards (a) 1,509,463 shares, plus (b) up to 537,422 shares from terminated awards granted under the Company's 2007 Stock Incentive Plan or the 2014 Plan, plus (c) an annual increase in shares equal to the lower of (i) 2,000,000 shares, (ii) 4% of the number of outstanding shares on the first day of the fiscal year or (iii) an amount determined by the Board.
-March 26, 2024 Contained various provisions to enable Awards to qualify as Code Section 162(m) performance-based compensation and avoid being counted towards \$1 million per year deductible compensation limit for certain executive
+Plan Feature 2014 Plan 2022 Plan Plan Share and ISO Grant Limits (a) 1,509,463 shares, plus (b) up to 537,422 shares from terminated awards granted under the Company's 2007 Stock Incentive Plan o the 2014 Plan, plus (c) an annual increase in shares equal to the lower of (i) 2,000,000 shares, (ii) 4% of the number of outstanding shares on the first day of the fiscal year or (iii) an amount determined by the Board. (a) 9,400,000 shares, plus (b) such number of shares of common stock underlying awards granted under the 2014 r Plan or our 2007 Stock Incentive Plan that expire, terminate or are otherwise forfeited on or after the Effective Date will become available for issuance under the 2022 Plan, plus (c) such number of shares of common stock that are unissued under the 2014 Plan and not subject to an outstanding award granted under the 2014 Plan as of the end of the day on the date before the Effective Date; provided, that the aggregate number of shares that may be subject to awards granted under the 2022 Plan resulting from clause (a) and (b) is 6,919,457 shares).
+Plan Expiration March 26, 2024 April 11, 2032

-Dividends and Dividend Equivalents Could be paid to participants holding unvested awards Will be paid to participants holding unvested awards only if such awards become vested Minimum Vesting Period N/A At least 95% of awards must have minimum vesting period of at least one year after grant (excluding awards granted to non-employee directors that vest (or, if applicable, becomes exercisable) on the earlier of the first anniversary of the date of grant or the Company's next annual meeting of stockholders) Description of the 2022 Disc
+Internal Revenue Code (the "Code") Section 162(m) Contained various provisions to enable Awards to qualify as Code Section 162(m) performance-based compensation and avoid being counted towards \$1 million per year deductible compensation limit for certain executive officers Does not contain Code Section 162(m) related provisions in light of 2017 change in federal income tax laws which effectively removed the ability to have Code Section 162(m) performance-based compensation awards Dividends and Dividend Equivalents Could be paid to participants holding unvested awards Will be paid to participants holding unvested awards only if such awards become vested Minimum Vesting Period N/A At least 95% of awards must have minimum vesting period of at least one year after grant (excluding awards granted to non-employee directors that vest (or, if applicable, becomes exercisable) on the earlier of the first anniversary of the date of grant or the Company's next annual meeting of stockholders)